thelkarsumit/project-repo/github/docs/04_overview_toc_generate_script.md

-Let’s break down this Python code step by step:

-### **Overview of What the Code Does**
+# Overview of What the Code Does

 This script generates a **Table of Contents (ToC)** for the directory structure of my project repo.
-The ToC is written in a way that can be directly copied into a `README.md` file, showing a tree-like structure of folders and files..
+The ToC is written in a way that can be directly copied into a `00_repo-folder-structure.md` file, showing a tree-like structure of folders and files.

 The script:
 - Recursively lists folders and files.